seamanticscience/Lauderdale_etal_2016_GBC/README.md

   1. `CO2SYS` for solving the carbon system, which can be [obtained from CDIAC](https://cdiac.ess-dive.lbl.gov/ftp/co2sys/CO2SYS_calc_MATLAB_v1.1/)

-The MEX files, which enable interaction between *MATLAB* and *FORTRAN* routines for speedy calculation, should probably be recompiled for your system.
+The MEX files, which enable interaction between *MATLAB* and *FORTRAN* routines for speedy calculation (in the folder `matlab-fortran-interface`), should be compiled for your system.
 They can then be called just like regular *MATLAB* functions (see the examples below).
 Note that faults caused by these routines can cause *MATLAB* to crash without notice.
 I tried to minimize this risk, but just